-It has been reported that these types of sweepers have the capability of removing approximately 25 to 50 percent of the accumulated street dirt particles whose diameters are less than 250 microns (Sutherland 1998).
+These types of sweepers have the capability of removing approximately 25 to 50 percent of the accumulated street dirt particles whose diameters are less than 250 microns (Sutherland 1998).
 This assumes pavements under good conditions and typical accumulation conditions.

-- For minimal stormwater pollutant reductions on curbed streets, use mechanical sweepers. - Note: Mechanical sweepers are referred to as broom sweepers and use the mechanical action of main and gutter brooms to throw material on a conveyor belt that transports it to the hopper. - These sweepers usually use water to control dust.
-This reduces their ability to pick up fine particulates.
+• For minimal stormwater pollutant reductions on curbed streets, use mechanical sweepers.

-It has been reported that mechanical sweepers have the capability of removing only 10 to 20 percent of the accumulated street dirt particles whose diameters are less than 250 microns (Sutherland 1998).
-This assumes pavements under good condition and the most favorable accumulation conditions.
+Note: The industry refers to mechanical sweepers as broom sweepers.
+They use the mechanical action of main and gutter brooms to throw material on a conveyor belt that transports it to the hopper.

-- Conduct sweeping at optimal frequencies.
-Optimal frequencies are those scheduled sweeping intervals that produce the most costeffective annual reduction of pollutants normally found in stormwater and can vary depending on land use, traffic volume, and rainfall patterns. - Train operators in those factors that result in optimal pollutant removal.
-These factors include controlling sweeper speed, brush adjustment and rotation rate, sweeping pattern, maneuvering around parked vehicles, and interim storage and disposal methods. - Consider the use of periodic parking restrictions in low to medium density single-family residential areas to ensure the sweeper's ability to sweep along the curb unimpeded by parked vehicles. - Establish programs for prompt sweeping, removal, and disposal of debris from special events that will generate higher than normal loadings.
+- These sweepers usually use water to control dust.
+This reduces their ability to pick up fine particulates. - Mechanical sweepers have the capability of removing only 10 to 20 percent of the accumulated street dirt particles whose diameters are less than 250 microns (Sutherland 1998).
+This assumes pavements under good condition and the most favorable accumulation conditions. - Conduct vacuum sweeping at optimal frequencies.
+Optimal frequencies are those scheduled sweeping intervals that produce the most cost-effective annual reduction of pollutants normally found in stormwater and can vary depending on land use, traffic volume, and rainfall patterns. - Train operators in those factors that result in optimal pollutant removal.
+These factors include controlling sweeper speed, brush adjustment and rotation rate, sweeping pattern, maneuvering around parked vehicles, and interim storage and disposal methods. - Consider the use of periodic parking restrictions in low to medium density single-family residential areas to ensure the sweeper's ability to sweep along the curb unimpeded by parked vehicles. - Establish programs for prompt vacuum sweeping, removal, and disposal of debris from special events that will generate higher than normal loadings.
 This includes leaf-fall during the autumn. - Disposal of street sweeping solids must comply with "Recommendations for Management of Road maintenance materials" described in Appendix IV-C of this volume. - Inform citizens about the importance of eliminating yard debris, oil, and other wastes in street gutters in order to reduce street pollutant sources.